chris-wood/RIT-Assignments/20121/PLC/Project1/README.txt

 and main executing command sequence, parsing Birch command sequences from files, and running the "interpret" loop.
-Both data structures in the Birch class are composed of BirchElement objects (either BirchInteger or BirchCommandString objects), which allows additional types (such as BirchVariable) to be defined and stored as well.
+Both data structures in the Birch class are composed of BirchElement objects (either BirchInteger or BirchCommandString objects), which allows additional types (such as BirchVariable) to be easily defined and stored in these structures as well.

 Each BirchElement implements an evaluate() method that either returns its internal value (which is expected to be a BigInteger) or executes some operation (such as 'add' or 'sub').